-Name Туре Attributes Definition template_class string required The class of nucleic acid that was used as primary starting material for the following procedures template_quality string required, nul- lable Description and results of the quality control performed on the template material template_amount number required, nul- lable Amount of template that went into the process template_amount_u Ontology required, nul- lable Unit of template amount library_generatic string required Generic type of library generation library_generatic - required, nul- lable Description of processes applied to substrate to obtain a library that is ready for sequencing library_generatic string required, nul- lable When using a library generation protocol from a commercial provider, provide the protocol version number pcr_target array of PCR- Target optional If a PCR step was performed that specifically targets the IG/TR loci, the target and primer locations need to be provided here.
-This field holds an array of PCRTarget objects, so that multiplex PCR setups amplifying multiple loci at the same time can be annotated using one record per locus.
-PCR setups not targeting any specific locus must not annotate this field but select the appropriate library_generation_method instead. complete_sequence required To be considered complete , the procedure used for library construction MUST generate sequences that 1) include the first V gene codon that encodes the mature polypeptide chain (i.e. after the leader sequence) and 2) include the last complete codon of the J gene (i.e. 1 bp 5' of the J->C splice site) and 3) provide sequence information for all positions between 1) and 2).
-To be considered complete &amp; untemplated , the sections of the sequences defined in points 1) to 3) of the previous sentence MUST be untemplated, i.e. MUST NOT overlap with the primers used in library preparation. mixed should only be used if the procedure used for library construction will likely produce multiple categories of sequences in the given experiment.
-It SHOULD NOT be used as a replacement of a NULL value. physical_linkage string required In case an experimental setup is used that physically links nucleic acids derived from distinct Rearrangements before library preparation, this field describes the mode of that linkage.
-All hetero terms indicate that in case of paired-read sequencing, the two reads should be expected to map to distinct IG/TR loci. head-head refers to techniques that link the 5' ends of transcripts in a single-cell context. tail-head refers to techniques that link the 3' end of one transcript to the 5' end of another one in a single-cell context.
-This term does not provide any information whether a continuous reading-frame between the two is generated. prelinked refers to constructs in which the linkage was already present on the DNA level (e.g. scFv).
+Name Туре Attributes Definition template_class string required The class of nucleic acid that was used as primary start- - U 1 ing material for the following procedures template_quality string required, nul- Description and results of the quality control performed comprace_quarrey Sumg lable on the template material template_amount number required, nul- Amount of template that went into the process comprace_amoure number lable A mount of template that went into the process miltalogy required, nul- Unit of template amount comprace_amounte_d ind drotogy lable library_generatio nstmientehod required Generic type of library generation library_generation - required, nul- Description of processes applied to substrate to obtain a lable library that is ready for sequencing library_generatio nstkrinte version When using a library generation protocol from a comiibiui y_generatie item in the second second lable mercial provider, provide the protocol version number pcr_target array of PCR- optional If a PCR step was performed that specifically targets the per_target optional IG/TR loci, the target and primer locations need to be Target provided here.
+This field holds an array of PCRTarget objects, so that multiplex PCR setups amplifying mul- tiple loci at the same time can be annotated using one record per locus.
+PCR setups not targeting any specific locus must not annotate this field but select the appro- priate library_generation_method instead. complete_sequence sstring required To be considered complete , the procedure used for li- brary construction MUST generate sequences that 1) in- clude the first V gene codon that encodes the mature polypeptide chain (i.e. after the leader sequence) and 2) include the last complete codon of the J gene (i.e. 1 bp 5' of the J->C splice site) and 3) provide sequence information for all positions between 1) and 2).
+To be considered complete &amp; untemplated , the sections of the sequences defined in points 1) to 3) of the previous sen- tence MUST be untemplated, i.e. MUST NOT over- lap with the primers used in library preparation. mixed should only be used if the procedure used for library con- struction will likely produce multiple categories of se- quences in the given experiment.
+It SHOULD NOT be used as a replacement of a NULL value. physical_linkage string required In case an experimental setup is used that physically piny sical_linkaye sumg requireu links nucleic acids derived from distinct Rearrange - ments before library preparation, this field describes the mode of that linkage.
+All hetero terms indicate that in case of paired-read sequencing, the two reads should be expected to map to distinct IG/TR loci. head-head refers to techniques that link the 5' ends of transcripts in a single-cell context. tail-head refers to techniques that link the 3' end of one transcript to the 5' end of an- other one in a single-cell context.
+This term does not provide any information whether a continuous reading- frame between the two is generated. prelinked refers to constructs in which the linkage was already present on the DNA level (e.g. scFv).